 - Intravenous fluids.
 Your baby will receive fluids through a tube inserted into a vein.

 - Atrial septostomy.
-This procedure creates or enlarges the opening between the heart's upper chambers (atria) to allow more blood flow from the right atrium to the left atrium if the foramen ovale closes.
+This procedure creates or enlarges the opening between the heart's upper chambers (atria) to allow more blood flow between the right atrium to the left atrium if the foramen ovale closes or is too small.
 If your baby already has an atrial septal defect, an atrial septostomy may not be necessary.

 Your child will likely need several surgical procedures to treat hypoplastic left heart syndrome.
 Surgeons perform these procedures in three stages.
-These procedures are designed to create normal blood flow in and out of the heart, allowing the body to receive the oxygen-rich blood it needs.
+These procedures are designed to create normal blood flow in and out of the heart so the body gets the oxygen-rich blood it needs.

 Norwood procedure.
 This surgery is usually performed within the first two weeks of your child's life.
 Several forms of this procedure may be performed.